jge162/Python_Scripts/README.md

 # Python_Scripts
-Scripts to help you get through your day faster
+Scripts to help you get through your day faster.
+Codes are setup to run on Mac osx builds (not PC).

 Just run `python3 Master_script.py` to execute all desired scripts in one command line entry in terminal